Keen-Sheen/XRPL/XRP_Ledger_connection/README.md

 In order to interact with the XRP Ledger I had to import `import nest_asyncio`, this allowed me to interact with the XRP Ledger and be able to build out a wallet to interact with the XRPL.

+## Testnet Ledger Connection

+In order to properly run the XRP application, I had to connect to the proper [testnet servers](https://xrpl.org/xrp-testnet-faucet.html) which has WebSocket & JSON server connections.
+This connection allowed me to launch my application with the proper connection.

 ----------------

 ## Wallet Creation & Key Pairs